 Payment

 Payment varies depending on the kind of story, the reporting involved, and the time commitment.
-Payment starts at $600 for features and ranges between $300 - $600 for essays, interviews, book reviews, science journalism, and news articles.
+Payment starts at $600 for features and essays, and ranges between $300 - $600 for interviews, book reviews, and short-form science journalism and news articles.
 We pay $100 for science fiction stories and $25 per poem (with a maximum of four poems per submission).

 How to Pitch